-Our Cardio Dx Hereditary DNA assessment examines 32 well-established cardiovascular disease genes for the purpose of identifying likely pathogenic variants (mutations) associated with hereditary cardiovascular conditions.
+Our Cardio Dx Hereditary DNA assessment examines well-established cardiovascular disease genes for the purpose of identifying likely pathogenic variants (mutations) associated with hereditary cardiovascular conditions.
 When such a variant (or mutation) is inherited, development of symptoms is more likely.
-Cardiovascular diseases tested for on this panel include, but are not limited to cardiomyopathies, arrhythmias, vascular & connective tissue diseases, and congenital heart. disease.
-This panel is designed for individuals with a personal and/or family history of. cardiovascular disease to help establish or confirm a diagnosis, assess risks, or guide. management.
+Cardiovascular diseases tested for include, but are not limited to cardiomyopathies, arrhythmias, vascular & amp; connective tissue diseases, and congenital heart disease.
+This test is designed for individuals with a personal and/or family history of cardiovascular disease to help establish or confirm a diagnosis, assess risks, or guided management.

 Each of the conditions tested for is considered clinically actionable.
-Potential treatmentmoptions for some of our tested conditions include frequent screenings, medication, enzymenreplacement therapy, implantable devices, surgery, and lifestyle recommendations.
-The complete assessment provides results that are very comprehensive which will allow your healthcare provider to determine a protocol, if required, that can mitigate or even prevent. certain symptoms from happening.
-On page 2 we have listed some of the more common cardiovascular diseases that may be hereditary.
+Potential treatment options for some of the tested conditions include frequent screenings, medication, enzyme replacement therapy, implantable devices, surgery, and lifestyle recommendations.
+The complete assessment provides results that are very comprehensive which will allow your healthcare provider to determine a protocol, if required, that can mitigate or even prevent certain symptoms from happening.

 Some Common Cardiovascular Diseases that May be Hereditary.

-Congenital Heart Disease Congenital heart disease or defect is a problem with the structure of. the heart.
-It is present at birth.
+Congenital Heart Disease- Congenital heart disease or defect is a problem with the structure of the heart.
 Congenital heart defects are the most common type of birth defect.
-The defects can involve the walls of the heart, the valves of the heart, and the arteries and veins. near the heart.
+The defects can involve the walls of the heart, the valves of the heart, and the arteries and veins near the heart.
 They can disrupt the normal flow of blood through the heart.
-The blood flow can. slow down, go in the wrong direction or to the wrong place, or be blocked completely.
+The blood flow can slow down, go in the wrong direction or to the wrong place, or be blocked completely.